stefs/bittorrent-analyzer/evaluation/README.md

 * `./source.r <mode> <file.sqlite>`
 Plot received peers from DHT network and tracker server, distinguishing unique and duplicate peers.
 Includes successful evaluated incoming peers.
 If *mode* is "sum", a summary for all torrents will be plotted.
 If *mode* is "torrent", the source is plottet for every single torrent.

-* `cat combine.sql | sqlite3 | sqlite3 <combined.sqlite>`
-Combine databases from two analysis passes.
-Used, because analysis was performed on different VMs for performance reasons.
-Input database filenames are in-code parameters.

 * `tracker_error.r <file_tracker-error.txt>`
 Compile plot about tracker responsiveness per torrent.
 Don't use on invalid CSV with too many commas.